Boßler family: One of the first families of America

+Coat of arms

+As rightful male side line and thus a member of the agnatic legal community of the aristocratic House of the Rüde von Bödigheim, the Boßlers bear the same coat of arms, which shows a right-facing, white or silver head of a Rüde with a red tongue on a red shield.
+On the helmet with its red and silver mantle.

+Formal the Mosbach line changed its coat of arms to obscure its aristocratic ancestry to a black, smooth-haired Rüde pointing upwards towards the jump with open mouth, craving red tongue and tail curved over itself on a yellow or golden escutcheon with a frog-mouth helm.

+To use aristocratic rights even as burghers in 1607, prince-elector Frederick IV of the Palatinate confirmed the above blazoned family coat of arms by grant of arms with feudal fief article and granted an augmentation of honour consisting of a tilting helmet with black mantling on the outside and a yellow or golden on the inside, from which two black horns emerge at the top and a yellow or golden six-pointed star between them.

+Prince-elector Frederick V of the Palatinate increased the burgher arms Rüde again in 1619 by grant of arms with feudal fief article.
+An imperial or electoral issuance of arms with a feudal fief article is recognised as a patent of nobility by the Almanach de Gotha.

 cultural and social significance

 In the field of music and drama, the fine arts were shaped by two descendants of the South Hessian dynasty who were among the cultural elite of their time.
 The first was the renowned music publisher Heinrich Philipp Boßler (1744–1812), a figure who shaped music publishing in the 18th century.
 On the other hand, there was Friedrich Maximilian Klinger, a childhood friend of Goethe and one of the most important poets in literary history, whose work Sturm und Drang gave its name to an entire literary epoch in the Age of Enlightenment.

 Klinger found a connection to the Boßler family through his paternal grandmother's line.
 Both descend from the gunsmith Christian Boßler.

-The baltic knighthoods itself points out that Klinger was married to an illegitimate daughter of the russian empress Catherine the Great.
+The baltic knighthoods itself points out that Klinger was married to an illegitimate daughter of the Russian empress Catherine the Great.

 In addition, branches and twigs of the Boßler family share ancestors with important personalities from the fields of theology, science, politics and culture in earlier centuries or are closely intertwined with their family trees.
 These include, for example, the outstanding chemist Justus Liebig or Georg Gottfried Gervinus (1805–1871) as well as Friedrich Ludwig Weidig.
 At this point, the social-genealogical reference to the internationally known Merck family of Darmstadt also seems remarkable.
 In addition, there are recurring genealogical links to families of forestry and hunting officials or members of the Lutheran clergy.